ButterflyLion/ISE-Software-Testing-Room-Booking-Project/README.md

 2. The building is open from 8am to 9pm, which means the rooms can be booked from 8am to 9pm every day.
 3. One booking refers to a one hour slot which is picked by the individual from the available times in the system.

-### How to Run Our Project and its Automated Tests:
+### How to Run Our Project and its Tests:
-To run functional_test.py simply run main.py first and then run functional_test.py.
+All the tests for this project are located in the 'tests' folder of this repository.<br>
+1. 'integrationTests' folder contains tests which can be run manually.
+The test files within this folder aim to cover integration testing and functional testing.
+They use a python module called 'splinter' which automates the testing of web application ineractions.
+To run the tests, first you'll need to run main.py and while that's running, you can run each python file separately.
 The code should exit with code=0 if the automated tests passed, i.e. the webpage functions as intended.
+It might even print out messages that confirm something about how the system reacted.
+2. 'mockTests' folder contains ...
+3. 'Integration_Test.py' ...
+4. 'System_Test.py' ...
+5. 'Unit_Tests.py' ...
+6. ''

 ### Brief Outline of Features/Tests:
 ### Percentage Contribution by each Group Member with a Brief Description: